kentcdodds/remix-mdx/README.md

+DEPRECATED (can you deprecate something that wasn't released?)

+You can still totally borrow the ideas from this repo, but we've decided to take a different approach to these problems that I think people will like even better.
+Stay tuned.

 # Remix MDX

 I'm trying to improve upon built-in MDX support in Remix, but I want to do it outside of Remix.
 I'm hoping someone can take this over as a separate library and serve the MDX community better than the built-in support does.